 ABOUT THE AUTHOR

-Manuel is the recipient of fellowships from the National Endowment for the Arts and the New York Foundation for the Arts and he received a 2009 PEN/O. Henry Award for his story, “Tell Him About Brother John.”
+Manuel is the recipient of fellowships from the National Endowment for the Arts (2006) and the New York Foundation for the Arts (2008).
+He received a 2009 PEN/O. Henry Award for his story, “Tell Him About Brother John.”
 His work has appeared in numerous publications, including the New York Times, Glimmer Train, Epoch, Eleven Eleven, and Boston Review, and has aired on National Public Radio’s Selected Shorts.
 A native of Dinuba, California, Manuel graduated from Harvard University and received his MFA in creative writing at Cornell University.
-Manuel is on the faculty of the University of Arizona’s creative writing program as an assistant professor, and currently lives in Tucson.
+Manuel has been on the faculty of the University of Arizona’s creative writing program since 2008.
+He is an associate professor, and currently lives in Tucson.

-The paperback of What You See in the Dark will release in March 2012, but many thanks are in order to indie bookstores across the country, who were especially critical in helping the hardcover succeed in the wake of limited review coverage.
+The paperback of What You See in the Dark released in March 2012; many thanks are in order to indie bookstores across the country, who were especially critical in helping the hardcover succeed in the wake of limited review coverage.

 Greenlight Bookstore, Brooklyn, NY